lilyminium/ash-sage-rc1/03_fit-valence/02_curate-data/README.md

 - output/*.json files -- containing the training set torsions or optimizations
 - counts/*.json files -- containing how many molecules matched per parameter

+Please see `run-select.sh` for example of use.
+Each script also has a short docstring.